dcgtc/dgrants/dcurve/README.md

 This package allows you to create a distribution for a specific GrantRound based on the contributions recieved by the Grants.

-This can intended to be used
+This package is intended to be used

 - by the dApp hosting dGrants to
   - generate the CLR distribution at the end of the round
-    - how the prediction would vary for a grant it it were to receive a contribution on value X
+  - how the prediction would vary for a grant it it were to receive an additional contribution of value X
-  - as a standalone to allow members of the DAO to be able to verify the distribution themselves to ensure the results are correct
+- as a standalone dApp to allow members of the DAO to verify the distribution/merkle root themselves to ensure that the results are correct

 ## Structure

 ```
 .
 ├── src
-│   ├── README.md               # Getting started guide
+│   ├── README.md               # getting started guide
-│   ├── types.ts                # Typescript types
+│   ├── types.ts                # typescript types
-|   ├── index.ts                # What client imports
+|   ├── index.ts                # root of the project, exporting public interface
 │   ├── internal
-│       ├── calc                # Contains impls of CLR algorithm
+│       ├── calc                # folder containing implementations of CLR algorithms
-│       ├── merkle-root         # Generates merkle root from distribution
+│       ├── merkle.ts           # file containing implementations to generate merkle-root and claims
 |       ├── fetch.ts            # fetch information from chain
-|       ├── main.ts             # orchestrator
+|       ├── clr.ts              # orchestrator
 └── ...
 ```

 ### fetch.ts